-It is highly recommended to set the Admin ID and Admin Password as soon as possible to enable security option for the Wireless Internet Camera to function.
+It is highly recommended to set the Admin ID and Admin Password as soon as possible to enable security option for the camera to function.

 • LED Control: This option allows user to setup the LED illumination as desired.
 This feature provides the flexibility when surveillance activity is ON.
 There are three options as follows: